spkuehl/colorgrid/README.md

 Expose Django URL to Create a Color Grid.
 I chose to send the data formatted to the frontend in an rgb(x,y,z) format.

 Have a frontend display the colors in a square grid.
-With the ability to rotate the cells in a clockwise manner.
+With the ability to rotate the cells in a clockwise and coiled clockwise manner.

+Sample URLs:
+  /coiledcolorgrid/7/
+  /colorgrid/7/

 ## Requirements ##